Call for Presentations (English Version)

 What is the UIA Public Health Group?

 The UIA - PHG is one of the working bodies of the UIA, the Union International des Architects or International Union of Architects.
-It was founded in1955 and represent members and guest from all continents and a growing participation from more than 60 countries in 2012.
+It was founded in 1955 and represents members and guests from all continents.

 Mission Statement.